Syria Responds to U.S.-Led Attacks With Bravado

 For many in Syrian opposition, and for those who suffered the chemical attack one week earlier, the strikes were welcomed, but not enough.

-Like thousands of others in the town, he has now been evacuated north to areas under rebel control as the government retakes the eastern Ghouta suburbs.
+Like thousands of others in the town, the medical student, Mohammed, has now been evacuated north to areas under rebel control as the government retakes the eastern Ghouta suburbs.
 Mohammed says he doesn’t think the strikes will have any impact unless they come along with an enforced agreement to remove all chemical weapons from Syria.
 The U.S. says it has crippled Syria’s chemical weapons program, but Mohammed says the strikes were too little, too late.

 “We won’t forget that we lost our city and our homes,” said Mohammed.
 “And maybe we will never go back to Douma.”